Joey305/autodock-WEBSERVER/README.md

 ### What to expect

 - The homepage is public by default.
-- Creating a workspace triggers the upload/build workflow in the browser.
+- Creating a workspace launches the upload and packaging workflow in the browser.
 - Uploaded workspace data is stored under `PORTAL_TMP`.
-- The local SQLite database is created wherever your configured `PORTAL_DB` points.
+- The local SQLite database is created wherever `PORTAL_DB` points.

-## Docker

-No `Dockerfile`, `docker-compose.yml`, or other container configuration is currently present in this repository.

-If you want Docker-based setup before publishing broadly, add and validate container files separately rather than assuming a container workflow already exists.

 ## Typical Usage Workflow

-1. Open the app in the browser.
+1. Open the app in a browser.
 2. Create a new workspace.
-3. Add receptor structures by uploading files, uploading a ZIP/folder, or fetching a PDB entry.
+3. Add receptor structures by uploading files, uploading a ZIP or folder, or fetching an RCSB PDB entry.
 4. Open each receptor in the viewer and save a docking center.
-5. Prepare receptors so PDBQT-ready files are generated.
+5. Prepare receptors so docking-ready files are generated.
-6. Upload ligand input as a single file, ZIP, or folder.
+6. Upload ligand input as a single file, ZIP archive, or folder.
 7. If the ligand input is a CSV, map the SMILES column and optional ligand ID column.
 8. Choose a package mode:
    - `portable` for local or generic environments